Derry Halloween Witch

 Famous playwrights like Oscar Wilde, James Joyce, Samuel Beckett, WB Yeats, John Millington Synge, and George Bernard Shaw all called Dublin home for a time.

-The 2024 Dublin Theatre Festival will run from Sept.
-26th to Oct.
-13th, is a good example of the cultural richness of the city.
+The 2025 Dublin Theatre Festival, which is currently on through Oct.
+12th, is a good example of the cultural richness of the city.

-The festival usually includes a mix of musical performances, theater, opera and more.
-Here is a look at what festival goers were able to avail of last year.
+The festival highlights a mix of musical performances, theater, opera and more.
+Here is a look at what’s on.

-Get Wifi in Ireland with Wifi Candy – use code IOB2024 for 10% off
+Get Wifi in Ireland with WiFicandy – use code IOB10 for 10% off

 October in Ireland wouldn’t be the same without a good Halloween celebration.